Nano ASP.NET SaaS Boilerplate

 .NET Solution

 The WebApi contains REST controllers for Authorization, Identity, Tenants, and Products.
-A Postman collection with all of the endpoints is included so that it’s easy to test and build without any reliance on a UI.
+A Postman collection with all of the endpoints is included so testing can be done without any reliance on a UI.

-The full version Nano boilerplate provides you with multiple front-end options.
+The full version Nano boilerplate provides multiple front-end options.
 Two of these options are JavaScript single page applications, built with React and Vue.
 These projects are completely separate and interact with the back-end .NET solution via REST API controller endpoints exposed by the WebAPI.
-The UI is served as static files.
+The UI itself is served from static files.
 Learn more about the UI projects in the React and Vue documentation.

-The following .NET Solution guides will focus only on back-end topics.
-To learn more about the front-end projects, refer to the guides in their own section.
+The following .NET solution guides will focus on back-end topics.
+To learn more about the front-end projects, refer to their own guides.

 The WebApi project is the top-level project and contains the entry point of the application, program.cs.
 The WebApi can serve static UI files and exposes RESTful API controllers.
 It contains appsettings.json which is used to configure app-wide settings.
 The next guide will begin by examining this top-level project.

-The RazorApp project is another top-level project and can be used to build an application with Razor pages.
+The RazorApp project is a top-level project and can be used to build an application with Razor pages.
 RazorApp differs from WebApi in that it contains Razor page views in addition to RESTful API controllers.
 These views serve as the UI for the user and since this a multi-page architecture; Cookies are used instead of JWT tokens for authentication.
 These differences are explained further in the Razor pages documentation.
+Use the parameter option -ui razor to create a new project with razor pages.

 The Application layer houses application services which contain business logic.
 The Nano boilerplate provides one sample service, the Product Service, which can serve as a guide for creating your own application services.
 Check the application services documentation for more info.

-The next guide will focus on the WebApi, which is the entry point of the application.
+The next guide will focus on the WebApi, the presentation layer and entry point of the application.